Rail transport in Liberia

-Railways in Liberia comprised two lines from the port of Monrovia in the northwest, and one line from the port of Buchanan in the centre.
+Railways in Liberia comprised two lines into the interior of the country from the port of Monrovia in the northwest, and one line from the port of Buchanan in the centre.
 The lines were built between 1951 and 1964 principally to transport iron ore.
 All three lines closed down, two due to the effects of the two Liberian Civil Wars (1989–1996 and 1999–2003).
 The Bong Mine Railway recommenced operations in 2003.
 The Lamco Railway was rebuilt by Arcelor Mittal and put back into service in 2011 as far as Tokadeh, Nimba County, allowing export of iron ore from the company's mine on the Guinean border via the Port of Buchanan.

 Infrastructure

 Mano River Railway (1N)

 The gauge Mano River railway primarily carried freight, but had very limited passenger service between Monrovia, Mano River terminal, Brewerville, Klay, Tubmanburg and Mano River Mine.
 These are now disused, due to exhaustion of the iron ore deposits on the line.